bluesadi/Pluto/README.md

 clang++ TestFilter.cpp -mllvm -fla -mllvm -filter-mode=include -o TestFilter.include
 ```

 Following is a self-explanatory snippet showing how to annonate functions.
-In this case, only foo1 will be obfuscated in include mode. foo2 will be excluded in exclude mode.
+In this case, only foo1 will be obfuscated in `include` mode. foo2 will be ignored in `exclude` mode.
 And foo3 will always be obfuscated:
 ```cpp
 #define FUNC_INCLUDE __attribute__((annotate("include")))
 #define FUNC_EXCLUDE __attribute__((annotate("exclude")))